tristanic/isolde/isolde/docs/source/gui/getting_started.rst

 opens.
 Finally, click "Initialise" to add your maps.
 Note that addition of multiple MTZ files to the same model is not currently supported.

-Template file for generation of suitable crystallographic maps:
+Template `phenix.maps` input for generation of suitable crystallographic maps:

 .. literalinclude:: maps.params
   :language: python